cooperaj/wow-armory-character/readme.txt

 2. The widget configuration screen.

 == Changelog ==

+= 1.1.1 =
+* Updated the wowhead tooltips to work with the new way of handling item ID's.

 = 1.1.0 =
 * Allow the clearing of all the cached items.
 Possible fix for the issue with acheivements reported by SilverCha0s